 Take in the view and it’s easy to see how Positano became a favorite resort destination among the glitterati.
 Visitors flock throughout the year to enjoy this quaint village, built into the face of a hill.
 Delightful cafes make for a welcome rest stop, as you visit the shops along the steep and narrow streets of town.

 Refined and Romantic Ravello, in Amalfi, Italy, is not-to-be missed on Amalfi coast tours.
-Known for it’s peaceful and lovey gardens, lush with tropical, native plants and flowers, Ravello is a popular honeymoon destination.
-Ravello, like the rest of the towns on your southern Italy tour, has it’s own unique view of the panoramic shores of Amalfi,in Campania Italy.
+Known for its peaceful and lovely gardens, lush with tropical, native plants and flowers, Ravello is a popular honeymoon destination.
+Ravello, like the rest of the towns on your southern Italy tour, has its own unique view of the panoramic shores of Amalfi,in Campania Italy.

 Between the 9th and 11th centuries, Amalfi was the center of the region’s maritime enterprise.
 Medieval shipyards still exist in Amalfi, Italy today.
 The magnificent Amalfi Cathedral, more than 1200 years old, still stands in dedication to St. Andrew, the Apostle.
 Spend time at one of the many cafes, and enjoy a refreshing limoncello liqueur.
 Limoncello is a regional favorite and the locals will tell you that’s what sunshine tastes like.